matthewwicker/ReadingCourse/README.md

-# Trinity Term Reading Course
+# List of Lectures and Tentative Schedule
 ---------------------------------------------------------

 ### Verification of Guassian Processes